 From Project To Process: Creating A Scalable & Repeatable Project Framework Is The Foundation For Successful WaaS Management

 As you know, once you migrate to Windows 10, you will have access to a new version of Windows every six months.
-Once on a version, you have generally 18 months (with a few exceptions) before it is no longer supported.
-Considering that the average enterprise took more than 44 weeks (10+ months) to migrate from Windows 7 to Windows 10, it seems inconceivable how a large enterprise could ever keep up.
+Once on a version, you have between 18-30 months (depending on which release you are on) before it is no longer supported.
+Considering that the average enterprise took more than 44 weeks (10+ months) to migrate from Windows 7 to Windows 10, it seems inconceivable how a large enterprise could roll out every single release.

 One way to visualize this agile process is Microsoft's Windows-as-a-Service Servicing Framework: